Muskan3dev/Muskan3dev/README.md

 - 💬 Ask me about **Javascript,Node.js,Express and MongoDB**

 - ⚡ Fun fact **The first computer bug was actually a real bug!
 In 1947, a moth got trapped in a relay causing issues in the Harvard Mark II computer.
-The term 'debugging' came from the process of removing this bug, which is now famously at the Smithsonian Museum."**
+The term 'debugging' came from the process of removing this bug, which is now famously at the Smithsonian Museum.**

 <h3 align="left">Connect with me at:
 </h3>